ANIRUDH1YADAV/-AI-Engineer-Intern-Assignment-2-LLM-Integration-Data-Pipeline/README.md

 This repository contains a modular Python pipeline that ingests unstructured text from local `.txt` / `.pdf` files and URLs, cleans and chunks the text, sends each chunk to an LLM for structured extraction, and writes JSON, CSV, and plain-text summary outputs.

 The implementation uses direct API calls through the OpenAI SDK.
-It does not use LangChain, LlamaIndex, or similar orchestration frameworks.
+It does not use LangChain, LlamaIndex, or similar orchestration frameworks

 ## Why OpenAI